HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 that it is impossible to exclude non-target species, as data from a MAFF

-trial conducted in 1968 showed – the snares caught 155 foxes and 132
+trial conducted in 1968 showed.
+The snares caught 155 foxes and 132

-non-target animals; non-target species include domestic pets, wildcats,
+non-target animals, including domestic pets, wildcats,

-badgers, otters, hare, birds and deer.
+badgers, otters, hares, birds and deer.

-diesel, creosote and paraffin -- to repel foxes but there is little
+diesel, creosote and paraffin -- to repel foxes, but there is little

 evidence of their efficiency and, these days, their use is illegal,